01-edu/public/subjects/zombieai/README.md

   - Wave the player died
     - this two stats also have to be displayed when the player presses the TAB button and be hidden when the TAB button is released.

+After downloading and unzipping this [file](https://assets.01-edu.org/ZombieAI.zip), you can copy its content to your project Content folder.

-When finished, your project should look like the executable example on the folder or the [“Expected Result” video](https://youtu.be/d8MqIVuC88k).
+When finished, your project should look like the [“Expected Result” video](https://youtu.be/d8MqIVuC88k).

-> Don’t forget to zip up the project compile and save everything for peer correction.
+> Do not forget to zip up the project compile and save everything for peer correction.

 ### Bonus